Project

 In my tests the cursor is the text cursor all the time, subtle never sets this special cursor and other events are processed.

-#2 Updated by David Herrmann almost 12 years ago
+#2 Updated by David Herrmann over 12 years ago

 Could you then tell me another way how to disable a specific key combination?
 I am lost here :-/

-#3 Updated by Christoph Kappel almost 12 years ago
+#3 Updated by Christoph Kappel over 12 years ago

 Uhm why do you want that in the first place?
 I just don't get it.

-#4 Updated by David Herrmann almost 12 years ago
+#4 Updated by David Herrmann over 12 years ago

 ctrl+scroll zooms in chromium/firefox/etc. however, on my intel atom this is horribly slow.
 I would avoid using it but if I scroll the webpage and then use some ctrl+whatever shortcut to do something else, it zooms the webpage.
 Since there is no way to disable the shortcut in these applications, I want to catch it earlier on.